mkbaldwin/mkbaldwin.github.io/_posts/2017-09-16-scenic-city-summt-2017.md

 toward component oriented architectures with frameworks like ReactJS and the new web components standard.

+{% include quote
-The future is here, its just not evenly distributed. - Cory House {: .notice--info}
+   text="The future is here, its just not evenly distributed." author="Cory House"
+%}

 [Emily Estes](https://github.com/emily-e/basements-and-beasties)
 talked about reimplementing a 1980s text adventure game in a